2019 Community Sustainability Initiative Contest Winners

 The Ely Area Bee Club will establish and maintain demonstration bee hives in areas accessible to community members and tourists.
 The hives will be used to teach hive management to those new to beekeeping and provide non club members observation and educational opportunities about the role of pollinators and their importance to wildflowers and sustainable agriculture.
 Contact Dan Donnelly (email@example.com) for more information.

-The Crossway Community Kitchen will be a commercial grade kitchen where local food entrepreneurs and others can affordably rent a kitchen in which to prepare food for sale.
+The Common Ground Community Kitchen will be a commercial grade kitchen where local food entrepreneurs and others can affordably rent a kitchen in which to prepare food for sale.
 The kitchen will be operated such that people could reserve space for one time or ongoing usage.
 In addition, this community kitchen will be used to hold classes, especially on food preservation, food preparation, and cooking healthy on a budget.
 It will be open for an after school or summer program that not only feeds children but teaches them how to grow and prepare family meals.
 Contact Messiah Lutheran Church (218-741-7057) for more information.

 Mesabi Unitarian Universalist Church – Community Garden Demonstration Plot